 Friday & Saturday Night Street Parties

 We've expanded the music — adding another FREE public concert on Friday . . . and we're keeping the Saturday night street party, too!
 After a day of riding, come down to the “Staunton Wharf" area to the Sunspots Pavilion (across from Sunspots Glassblowing Studios at the corner of Lewis and Byers St.).
 On Friday, we'll kickoff the free public concert at 3:30 p.m. with and at 5:30 bring on Melissa and the Growlers, featuring the 8-point Horns (finishing around 8:30 p.m.)!
 Saturday night we'll feature local sensation, The Judy Chops!
-Situated around the Wharf and within easy walking distance are a number of fine restaurants, including Byers Street Bistro, The Depot Grill (DPO), and Mill Street Grill; two micro-breweries: Redbeard Brewing Co. and Shenandoah Valley Brewing Co., and the tasting room of Ox Eye Vineyards.
+Situated around the Wharf and within easy walking distance are a number of fine restaurants, including Byers Street Bistro, The Depot Grill (DPO), and Mill Street Grill; two micro-breweries: Redbeard Brewing Co. and Shenandoah Valley Brewing Co., Shenandoah Hops bottle shop and growler fill, and Ox Eye Vineyards.
 And just two blocks away are the fine establishments of Staunton's Beverley Street: including Taste of India, Baja Bean Co., Shenandoah Pizza, Zynodoa, The Pampered Palate, Aioli, Cranberry's, and Split Banana Gelato.
 PARKING: Abundant free parking available in the Wharf parking lot or across the street in the Staunton Municipal Parking Garage at 101 W Johnson St. (see map below).

 Relax and unwind after a day on your bike.